How To Create A Cell Phone Reimbursement Policy

-Reimbursing cell phone use through your expense management system ensures that each reimbursement will be accompanied, in a timely manner, by the date, documentation, and business purpose of the expense.
-After all, that’s already the standard for all your deductible expenses; it’s the same reason why record-keeping and reporting will be easy.
+Reimbursing cell phone use through your expense management software ensures that each reimbursement will be accompanied, in a timely manner, by the date, documentation, and business purpose of the expense.
+After all, that’s already the standard for all your deductible expenses.
+It’s the same reason why record-keeping and reporting will be easy.
 Employees already know how the submission process works, and they’ll definitely be happy to not pay unnecessary taxes.

-Another way to avoid excess reimbursement is to require the employee submit the cell phone bill as part of the expense, the same way you would require a receipt for a client meal expense.
+Another way to avoid excess reimbursement is to require the employee to submit the cell phone bill as part of the expense, the way you’d require a receipt for a client meal expense.
 That way, you’ll be able to see the total bill amount and avoid reimbursing more than that.

 Now that the reporting requirements have relaxed, you mostly need to ensure that you reimburse reasonably and not in excess.
 Simple.